Molagg92/CapstonePage/README.md

 12:55 : started reading the C# basics.
 This might be the rest of the day.

 1:32 : continueing to reead through the lessons.
 I might pick this back up later.

+1:55 pm : founda  good stopping point.
+I will pick this back up later today. or the weekend.